Want to learn more about this at Kettering Health?

 “I just couldn’t do it anymore,” he says.

-Three weeks after the procedure, Eric enjoyed time spent water skiing on a family trip.
+Three weeks after the procedure, Eric enjoyed water skiing on a family trip.
 He felt a sense of relief not only from making a full recovery but also from knowing his days of being tied to a restroom were over.

 “It’s just unbelievable,” he says.